geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 Now, it's not quite as simple as "GUI good, chatbot bad"—there are tradeoffs.
 For my translation use case, I found ChatGPT super helpful for my initial explorations.
 The open-endedness of the chatbot gave it a huge leg up over Google Translate, a more traditional application with more limited capabilities and clearer affordances.
 I was able to explore a wide space of useful features and find the ones that I wanted to keep using.

-I think this suggests a natural workflow: start in chat, and then codify a UI if it's getting annoying doing the same chat workflow repeatedly.
+I think this suggests a natural workflow: **start in chat, and then codify a UI if it's getting annoying doing the same chat workflow repeatedly.**

-By the way, one more thing: ther are obviously many other visual affordances to consider besides the ones I used in this particular example.
+By the way, one more thing: there are obviously many other visual affordances to consider besides the ones I used in this particular example.
 For example, here's another example of a GPT-powered GUI tool I built a couple months ago, where I can drag-and-drop in a file and see useful conversions of that file into different formats:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I wanted to convert a JSON file of a chat transcript into nice markdown text for sharing w/ people...<br><br>so I had GPT generate an ephemeral React UI where I can drag in the JSON file and it outputs the markdown🤓<br><br>reflections on the process: <a href="https://t.co/WGwBBtEGiT">pic.twitter.com/WGwBBtEGiT</a></p>&mdash; Geoffrey Litt (@geoffreylitt) <a href="https://twitter.com/geoffreylitt/status/1654246096212992004?ref_src=twsrc%5Etfw">May 4, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>